dapr/docs/howto/use-w3c-tracecontext/README.md

 Please refer tracestate fields details [here](https://www.w3.org/TR/trace-context/#tracestate-header)

-### Trace Context gRPC Headers Format
+### Trace context gRPC headers format

 In the gRPC API calls, trace context is passed through `grpc-trace-bin` header.

-# Using Trace Context in Dapr
+## Using trace context in Dapr

 Dapr tracing is built on  [OpenCensus](https://opencensus.io/introduction/) specifications that supports official W3C HTTP tracing header.
 For the gRPC tracing , [here](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/gRPC.md) is more details with OpenCensus.

 Dapr provides in built support of OpenCensus instrmentation of services when tracing configuration is enabled through Dapr annotation.
 Once the tracing configuration is applied, you will get full instrumentation of traces and you can retrieve the trace correlation id from the standard
-W3C Context headers as outlined earlier.
+W3C context headers as outlined earlier.

 However if you choose to pass the trace context explictly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.

-## How to pass Trace Context
+### How to pass a trace context

 Since Dapr tracing is built on OpenCensus, user needs to send trace context using OpenCensus SDK.
 OpenCensus supports majority of languages.